Motor Coach & Church Groups

 On average, a group visit takes about 3 hours.
 Allow about ½ hour to walk through the animal habitats, 1 hour in the theater/museum/shop, ½ hour at the Mile High Swinging Bridge/Visitor Center, and ½ hour for lunch.
 Your visit can easily be shortened or lengthened, depending on group size.
 Expect a longer stay if your group opts for a habitat tour or naturalist program.

-The Mountain has over 100 picnic tables located in scenic locations throughout the park, including a covered picnic area situated next to the Nature Museum.
+The 140-seat restaurant, Mildred’s Grill, serves hot, tasty food at reasonable prices.
+For extra convenience, order your meal in advance — we’ll have the food for your group ready and waiting at the time that best fits your schedule.
+A private dining room is also available by reservation.
+Click here to learn more about Mildred’s Grill and view a current menu.
+The Mountain has more than 100 picnic tables located in scenic locations throughout the park, including a covered picnic area situated next to the Nature Museum.
 Your group is welcome to bring its own picnic, or our staff will be happy to prepare box lunches for you.

 Your group’s visit to Grandfather Mountain will be even more fascinating when you participate in a naturalist program or habitat tour.
 Choose from a wide variety of topics, or let us customize a program to fit your group’s specific interests.